BlakeGurnee/BlakeGurnee/README.md

 </p>

 ## 📖 About Me
-- 🚀 Freshman in high school with a passion for coding and robotics
+- 🚀 Sophomore in high school with a passion for coding and robotics
 - 💻 Eager to explore new technologies and solve real-world problems
 - 🌱 Always learning and experimenting with new programming languages